Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Denver is 2-2 overall, with two wins against the spread, on the road.

-- This year, in four road games, Denver has gone over the total once.
+- This year, in four away games, Denver has hit the over once.

 Powered by Data Skrive.